-“As a general rule, assume guests will have 2 drinks in the first hour of the open bar, and 1-1.5 additional drinks each following hour,” says Lauren, Eco Caters Senior Event Coordinator.
+When it comes to figuring out how much alcohol for a wedding will be enough, “As a general rule, assume guests will have 2 drinks in the first hour of the open bar, and 1-1.5 additional drinks each following hour,” says Lauren, Eco Caters Senior Event Coordinator.

 There are three basic types of wedding bars:

 Full Open Bar